alisalehi1380/7learn/README.md

 ```
 Now you can execute project on [localhost:1370](localhost:1370)

-It's time to data entry in database and ElasticSearch by runing the following conmmand:
+It's time to data entery in database and Elasticsearch by runing the following conmmand:
 ```bash
 docker-compose exec app php artisan migrate --seed
 ```
-It takes a long time. because last seeder is createing 1 milion record in databae and elasticsearch. but don't wory you can use the system in same time.
+It takes a long time. because last seeder is createing 1 milion record in databae and elasticsearch. but don't wory you can use the system simultaneously.

-Also for any seson if elasticseach datas destoryed don'n wory. that's enough jus run following command:
+Also for any seson if elasticseach datas destoryed don'n wory. that's enough just runing following command:
 ```bash
 docker-compose exec app php artisan elastic-syncer
 ```
-After running  above command you can observe the result in you'r teminal and finally in the end of this proccess a sms will send to number wich you set as OWNER_MOBILE in the .env file.
+After running  above command you can observe the result in you'r terminal and finally in the end of this proccess a SMS will send to number wich you set as OWNER_MOBILE in the .env file.

 Finally I define a hepler function with a unit test that you cas pass it by the following comand:
 ```bash